 Aquabuildr is the first-ever fish-pairing app designed to help customers find the right fish for the right aquarium.
 Before Aquabuildr, users would have to decode out-dated pet store pamphlets or hours of online research to build the right tank.

 The identity needed to be modern and visually represent fish, both saltwater and freshwater.
 Through the conceptual phase, an icon design was chosen over a traditional logo to provide more flexibility to the identity as the startup grew.
-Using color to represent the different types of fish helped tie the design together as fresh and salt water colors wrap around a water icon.view brand guide
+Using color to represent the different fish types helped tie the design together as fresh and salt water colors wrap around a water icon.view brand guide

 Working with a startup is a great responsibility.
 It was my job as the UX designer to ensure that I consider the most valuable features are packed into the MVP so the client could go out and win as they try to raise capital.
 Critically mapping out the core features would ensure potential investors could see the full vision.
-I then translated those core ideas into pencil wireframes that would help lay the iPad interface framework. (see above image for user flow)
+I then translated those core ideas into pencil wireframes that would help lay the iPad interface framework.

 The first-time user experience is designed around providing a moving carousel of available fish with bright colors to draw in customers.
-Pre-built aquariums present curated experiences to enable quick sales for customers who don’t want the hassle of looking at each fish and tank but still want the satisfaction of an aquarium purchase.
+Pre-built aquariums present curated experiences to enable quick purchase for customers who don’t want the hassle of looking at each fish and tank but still want the satisfaction of an aquarium purchase.

 This app also provides added value via regular educational emails to the customer with proper care instructions based on their purchase history.
 This regular communication also keeps the Aquabuildr brand in mind for customers.
 In the end, it increases brand loyalty and results in a higher rate of return on future purchases.